vertxxyz/Vertx.Utilities/README.md

 InstancePool.TrimExcess();
 // Trims instances in the PoolObject pool down to their capacities (20 is the default argument) InstancePool.TrimExcess<PoolObject>();
+// Trims instances from a specific prefab down to its capacity (20 is the default argument) InstancePool.TrimExcess(prefab);
 ```

 #### Warmup